altvod/pymander/README.rst

                 #     and call the callable if it does
                 pass

-            # if so suitable match was found:
+            # if no suitable match was found:
             raise CantParseLine